Hello everyone,

 today we have a short but hopefully useful post.

-I am using a Lenovo L15 with Fedora GNOME 44 currently at work.
+I am using a Lenovo L15 with Fedora Workstation 44 currently at work.
 The system is a part of the local Active Directory which means, I have a domain user which I use to log into my laptop.

 Very straight forward so far.
 Why am I mentioning it?
 Well, I am trying to use podman for several different containers, since I don’t want to install potentially useless applications on my system.
 Using podman, would allow me to sandbox the application and test it at the same time.
 Keeping my system clean and somewhat safe.